gwstallsmith/MiQRo/README.md

 - **User Authentication**: Implement secure user authentication to control access and ensure that only authorized personnel can make changes to the material database.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code as needed.

 ## Acknowledgments

 - Special thanks to the QR Code generation library contributors.